-NCDA established its first legislative agenda during the 2008 annual Global Conference in Washington, DC.
+NCDA established its first legislative agenda during the annual Global Conference in Washington, DC in 2008.
 Since then, NCDA has made public policy an important cornerstone of its work, as described in NCDA's Philosophy on Public Policy: Advocating for Career Development.

 The NCDA Government Relations Committee operates in conjunction with NCDA's Washington D.C.-based firm LobbyIt to support the advocacy efforts of NCDA.

 On September 8, 2021, the House Education and Labor Committee released a topline briefing document and scheduled their markup of the Build Back Better Act for 12:00 PM on 9/9/21.
 The legislation is more commonly known as the “human infrastructure” $3.5 Trillion budget reconciliation measure.
 LobbyIt wanted to highlight a specific section:

 The Build Back Better Act invests nearly $80 billion in workforce development programs that allow workers to build new skills while earning a paycheck.
 This investment will:

 - Expand Registered Apprenticeships and other paid job training programs that are targeted to serve at risk young people, support workers who were laid off from their jobs, and create partnerships with 3 employers and labor unions in local communities to train workers to fill openings in high-wage occupations,